 New to the Network?
 Or just losing track of the various leadership and policy transitions?
-With almost 40 years of activity, there is a lot to track.
+With more than 40 years of activity, there is a lot to track.
 The timeline below lays out the major events and changes in the Network’s history, with links to background documents, presentations and publications.

 Three new LTER sites receive NSF funding: Northeast U.S. Shelf (NES), Northern Gulf of Alaska (NGA), and Beaufort Lagoon Ecosystem (BLE);